Paintings: Still Life

 When I paint still life my motifs are usually an imagined setting as opposed to real items arranged in front of me.
 I want the liberty of exploring patterns and colours as a means of abstraction.
 The media used are oil paint and textured canvas, and sometimes watercolour on paper.

 With their often flattened perspective and with stylising distortions my landscape paintings are not meant to represent the realistic world.
-I prefer to remember patterns that are specific to vistas I wish to explore, and I combine patterns when composing an image.
-Oil paint on textured canvas are the prevailing media.
+I prefer to remember patterns that are specific to vistas I want to explore, and I combine landscape features I like when composing an image.
+Oil paint on textured canvas is my preferred medium.

 My drawings tend to be mixed media work on paper, the tools used are graphite and charcoal, ink, wax crayons and pastels, sometimes I add watercolours.
 A few of the drawings are less stylised than my oil paintings but newer work is taking off in a more abstract direction and the format is getting larger.